Harden, Durant star as Nets edge Bucks 125-123

 Bucks: Milwaukee had its eight-game winning streak in Brooklyn snapped. ...
 Former Nets center Brook Lopez scored 15 points.

-Nets: Nash said the Nets would do little more than watch film and walk through some plays on Tuesday, but would try to have Irving work out on the court against some teammates to improve his conditioning after his layoff, which began Jan.
+Nets: Joe Harris scored 20 points and went 5 of 7 from 3-point range, the last with 1:05 remaining. ...
+Nash said the Nets would do little more than watch film and walk through some plays on Tuesday, but would try to have Irving work out on the court against some teammates to improve his conditioning after his layoff, which began Jan.
 7. ...
-Durant was chosen Eastern Conference player of the week after averaging 34 points, 5.3 rebounds and 8.0 assists in Brooklyn’s 3-0 week.
+Durant was chosen as Eastern Conference player of the week after averaging 34 points, 5.3 rebounds and 8.0 assists in Brooklyn's 3-0 week.
 He shot 61.3% from the field and 60% from 3-point range.
 He won the award 26 times in the Western Conference.

 TOUGH TESTS